 New Brunswick is latest Atlantic province to roll out inflation relief

-New Brunswick became the latest Atlantic province to roll out an aid program targeting the rising cost of living with a $13.2-million package announced Wednesday.
+New Brunswick became the latest Atlantic province to roll out an aid program targeting the rising cost of living with a $20-million package announced Wednesday.

 The province will distribute $225 to low-income individuals and $450 to families, Premier Blaine Higgs said, adding that more than 75,000 residents are eligible for the money.
 The funding will be given to people who are already receiving provincial low-income or housing benefits.